-You’ll discover more Americana like this in an area spanning six eastern Idaho counties.
-Down the road from Rigby, stop by the Idaho Centennial Carousel, one of the nation’s few remaining wooden carousels dating back to the 1920s.
-Farther north eight miles west of St. Anthony, play on sand dunes that reach up to 400 feet above the valley floor.
-Afterwards, empty the sand from your shoes and head to the Frostop Drive-In in Ashton for 1950s-style curbside service and an incredible root beer float.
+You’ll discover Americana like this in an area spanning six eastern Idaho counties.
+Eight miles west of St. Anthony, play on sand dunes that reach up to 400 feet above the valley floor.
+Afterwards, head to the Frostop Drive-In in Ashton for 1950s-style curbside service and an incredible root beer float.

-If nature is still calling, continue north on the Mesa Falls Scenic Byway to stroll on wooden boardwalks to see Upper Mesa Falls, a striking 10-story cascade, in the Caribou-Targhee National Forest or head to Harriman State Park where trumpeter swans, moose and fantastic fly fishing await.
+Continue north on the Mesa Falls Scenic Byway to stroll on wooden boardwalks to see Upper Mesa Falls, a striking 10-story cascade in Caribou-Targhee National Forest or head to Harriman State Park where trumpeter swans, moose and fly fishing await.

-Across the valley, tune into the summer music scene Thursday evenings at Victor’s “Music on the Main” and get a taste for a local favorite, a huckleberry shake, at the Victor Emporium.
+Across the valley, tune into the summer music scene Thursday evenings at Victor’s “Music on the Main” and order a huckleberry shake at the Victor Emporium.
 As night falls, watch a movie at the legendary Spud Drive-In Theatre.
-Look for a giant potato in a 1946 red Chevy flatbed truck.
-Visit the theatre at 2175 South Highway 33 in Driggs or go to spuddrivein.com.

 “We never talk about “vacation,” says Tom Walsh, chairman of Yellowstone Teton Territory, a nonprofit tourism organization.
 “We talk about 'experience' and 'adventure.'
 Your eyes are shutters and lenses to a lifetime of memories.”

 For more information: